 Despite this risk, I’d buy the stock from my portfolio of tech shares today.

-The post Best shares to buy now: 5 stocks I’d buy appeared first on The Motley Fool UK.
+The post Best shares to buy now: 5 stocks I’d snap up appeared first on The Motley Fool UK.

-Rupert Hargreaves owns no share mentioned.
-The Motley Fool UK has recommended Avast Plc, Sage Group, and XP Power.
+Rupert Hargreaves has no position in any of the shares mentioned.
+The Motley Fool UK has recommended Avast Plc and Sage Group.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.